Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Introduction

 \section{Introduction}

 Consider a random data matrix of the form

-where $\Rb_M=(R_{M,i,j})$ and $\Cb_N=(C_{N,i,j})$ are $M\times M$ and $N\times N$ positive semi-definite Hermitian matrices, respectively, and $\Zb$ is a white noise array of size $M\times N$, that is, the entries $Z_{i,j}$ are standardized and uncorrelated.
-The matrix $\Xb$ has a so-called separable covariance function in the sense that if $X=(X_{i,j})$, one has $\cov(X_{i,j}, X_{i',j'}) = R_{M,i,i'} C_{N,j,j'}$.
-In other words, $\Rb_M$ and $\Cb_N$ represent the covariance function between rows and columns of $\Xb$, respectively.
-In this paper, by mimicking a stationary time series structure across the row vectors, we assume that $R_M=(r_{i-j})$ is a Toeplitz covariance matrix.
-Such data matrix appear in many applications, for example, as the noise part of a signal-plus-noise models in signal processing problems \cite{vinogradova2015estimation, couillet2015rmt, terreaux2017robust}, or portfolio optimization problems \cite{jay2020improving}, or as a stand-alone model in \cite{vallet2017performance}.
-We note that if $\Cb_N$ is diagonal with i.i.d nonnegative random entries independent of $\Zb$, then the columns of $\Xb$ can be interpreted as some i.i.d elliptically symmetric random vectors with Toeplitz scatter matrix $\Rb_M$ (see Section~\ref{sec:model_main_results} for more details).
-This setting was considered in e.g. \cite{terreaux2017robust, jay2020improving}.
+where $\Cb_N=(C_{N,i,j})$ and $\Rb_M=(R_{M,i,j})$ are $N\times N$ and $M\times M$ positive semi-definite Hermitian matrices, respectively, and $\Zb$ is a white noise array of size $N\times M$.
+The matrix $\Xb=(X_{i,j})$ has a so-called separable covariance function, that is, $\cov(X_{i,j}, X_{i',j'}) = C_{N,i,i'} R_{M,j,j'}$.
+In other words, $\Cb_N$ and $\Rb_M$ represent the covariance function between rows and columns of $\Xb$, respectively.
+In this paper, by mimicking a stationary time series structure across the column vectors, we assume that $R_M=(r_{i-j})$ is a Toeplitz covariance matrix.
+Such data matrices appear in many applications, for example, as the noise part of a signal-plus-noise models in signal processing problems \cite{vinogradova2015estimation, couillet2015rmt, terreaux2017robust}, or portfolio optimization problems \cite{jay2020improving}, or as a stand-alone model in \cite{vallet2017performance}.
+We note that if $\Cb_N$ is identity, the rows of $\Xb$ can be interpreted as i.i.d copies of a section of stationary process considered in \cite{merlevede2016empirical, merlevede2019unbounded, tian2020tracy}, and if $\Cb_N$ is diagonal with i.i.d random entries independent of $\Zb$, the rows of $\Xb$ can be interpreted as some i.i.d elliptically symmetric random vectors with Toeplitz scatter matrix $\Rb_M$, which were considered in e.g. \cite{terreaux2017robust, jay2020improving}.

-In the large dimensional context where both $M$ and $N$ grow to infinity, the separable covariance structure of $\Xb$ helps to find consistent estimates for the row covariance matrix $\Rb_M$.
-The key observation is the following.
-Define the squared data matrix
+In the large dimensional context where both $M$ and $N$ are large, the estimation of $\Rb_M$ or $\Cb_N$ from the observable data $\Xb$ is a challenging question.
+Consider the following "sample covariance matrices"